 Magnesium is foundational, not magical.
 Pair it with the daylight and caffeine habits and the three together carry most clients past their starting point in a month.

-Step 4: Build a non-screen bedtime ritual
+Step 4: Make turning your phone off a bedtime ritual

 The single biggest evening cortisol driver in my client roster is screen-scrolling in bed.
 Replace it with ritual.
 Beam Dream Powder — a warm reishi-magnesium hot cocoa — is the most consistent swap I have found.
 The drink is the cue.
 The actives do the rest.
 Reishi and L-theanine in the formula nudge the parasympathetic system.
 So it is not just a placebo of routine.